AE-BASOL/pong-portfolio/README.md

 ## 5) Local testing checklist

-- Press **Enter**: the ball launches from the center with a downward vector and slight random left/right motion.
+- Press **Enter**: the ball launches upward from a random upper-field start with a slight random left/right motion, then rebounds off the top paddle.
-- Move the paddle with the mouse and the **ArrowLeft/ArrowRight** keys; it remains inside the canvas just above the target bar.
+- Move the paddle with the mouse and the **ArrowLeft/ArrowRight** keys; it stays anchored near the top edge while the ball dives toward the bottom targets.
+- Confirm the bottom navigation shows **Creative Portfolio** alongside the other sections and that redirects fire when the ball lands in each range.
 - Let the ball exit the bottom edge—if it crosses within a target's column, `window.location` changes to the configured URL.
 - Confirm the header's typewriter animation loops through all phrases above the canvas without clipping.
 - Toggle debug mode by editing `CONFIG.DEBUG` in `src/main.js`: